chge/kbdbl/README.md

 `Space` is [`U+202F NARROW NO-BREAK SPACE`](https://en.wikipedia.org/wiki/Thin_space).

 # Customization

+The easiest way to change languages or extra symbols is to fork this repo and perform automatic build.

 In order to build or make changes locally, you'll need the [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339).
 Unfortunately, this beautiful piece of software has no useful command-line interface.